T20 World Cup: Michael Atherton looks ahead to England's crunch Group 1 clash against New Zealand

-England face New Zealand in Brisbane on Tuesday, live on Sky Sports Cricket (build-up from 7.30am UK time ahead of an 8am start) Michael Atherton dissects England's crunch clash at the Gabba on Tuesday
+England face New Zealand in Brisbane today, live on Sky Sports Cricket (build-up from 7.30am UK time ahead of an 8am start) Michael Atherton dissects England's crunch clash at the Gabba

 Is it time for change?
 Michael Atherton says England will keep the same balance but they need their top order firing if they are to stand any chance of reaching the T20 World Cup semi-finals.

-England's batting has misfired so far as they bid to bounce back from their defeat against Ireland.
+England's batting has misfired so far, and they are bidding to bounce back from their defeat against Ireland when they take on New Zealand in Brisbane today.

-Hopes of revitalising their campaign were thwarted after the crunch clash against Australia was abandoned by a Melbourne washout without a ball being bowled and more rain is forecast at the Gabba on Tuesday.
+Hopes of revitalising their campaign were thwarted after the crunch clash against Australia was abandoned by a Melbourne washout without a ball being bowled and more rain is forecast at the Gabba .

 The Black Caps eliminated England at the semi-final stage 11 months ago but captain Jos Buttler knows his side need a win to realistically keep their hopes of a top-two finish in their Super 12s group alive to reach the semi-finals.